 There are also so many great things to do in Skopelos, so you won’t easily get bored of island life here.
 The most popular thing to do is to visit the beautiful Agios Ioannis Kastri, which is a church located on top of a rock in the middle of the ocean – it’s also known as the Mamma Mia Church since the location got famous after the Mamma Mia Movie from 2008.

 On top of visiting the beautiful church, you can also go hiking, rent a scooter and drive to the many viewpoints on the island, or visit the many small, charming towns.
-There are also a lot of great beaches in Skopelos, but Stafylos Beach definitely has some of the most clear, blue water you can find on the island.
+There are also a lot of great beaches in Skopelos, but Stafylos Beach definitely has some of the clearest, blue water you can find on the island.

-The best place to stay on the island is Skopelos Town, also known as Chora, where you will find many accommodation- and food options.
+The best place to stay on the island is Skopelos Town, also known as Chora, where you will find many accommodations and food options.
 Try Magali Restaurant if you’re looking for the best Gyros on the island and stay in Anofli Suites if you want a nice hotel in the center of town.

 Best Way to Get to Skopelos: Ferry from Volos or Skiathos.